Convert EPID Images

 The in air off axis ratio curve that is part of the accelerator data base for a particular energy is used directly.
 This requires that the accelerator and energy be selected at the time of conversion.
 This curve is a circularly symmetric curve as a function of radius (equivalently as a function of angle with the central ray).
 It is measured with a detector in air but with a build up cap.
 We recommend you use something like brass instead of plastic.
 Generally you would scan the diagonals of a 40x40 field at any convenient distance, and take an average of each of the four legs.

-The image files are written out in “Field Dose” format for direct input by Dosimetry Check (see the Dosimetry Check manual).
-In Dosimetry Check for each treatment portal (beam) the user must select the corresponding Field Dose file.
-Dosimetry Check will automatically select the files, adding them together if necessary, if the beam names are found within the converted file names.
-The field fluence is then stored separately under the beam name (in the beam’s directory under the plan in the patient’s directory).
+The image files are written out in “Field Dose” format in rmu units for direct input by Dosimetry Check (see the Dosimetry Check manual).
+In Dosimetry Check for each treatment portal (beam) the user must select the corresponding Field Dose fluence file.
+Dosimetry Check will automatically select the files, adding them together if necessary, if the files are sorted into the proper beam folders as described below.
+The resultant field fluence is then stored separately under the beam name (in the beam’s directory under the plan in the patient’s directory).

 The image files may here be converted as a group.

-If the EPID or detector is calibrated with flood field, then fields should be integrated with the EPID or detector at the same location for the OCR to be properly restored.
+If the EPID or detector is calibrated with flood field, then fields should be integrated with the EPID or detector at the same location and distance for the OCR to be properly restored.
+Alternately, a flood view correction can be applied in the conversion process as described below.

-When the flood correction is done in the calibration of the EPID, the individual pixel gains are adjusted to give the same value.
+When the flood correction is done in the calibration of the EPID, the individual pixel gains are adjusted to give the same value for the entire image.
 However, the flood field is not flat, and so this calibration wipes out the "in air off center ratio effect (OCR) due to the effect of the flattening filter and other variations of intensity off axis.
-Hence that curve has to be restored and it is perfectly appropriated to simply multiply it back it since this is a fluence function.
+Hence that curve has to be restored and it is perfectly appropriated to simply multiply it back it since this is a fixed fluence function.

 What happens, however, if you move your EPID off axis, say for argument 5.0 cm?
 Let us look at some in air OCR data (measured on a Varian at 6x):